gladjs/glad/README.md

  `--only=[controller|controllers,controllers]`
  Using the only flag, you can spin up a server that only binds routes for a specific controller or a group of controllers.

  As an example, `glad s --only=posts` would launch your app and allow traffic to routes handled by the posts controller.

  If you would like to launch a group of controllers, you would simply comma separate the controllers such as `glad s --only=posts,users`.

  The convention is such that you provide the lowercase filename of your controller(s) that should be enabled.

- If you are not using Glad CLI, this will still work. `node index.js --only=posts`
+ If you are not using Glad CLI, this will still work with the node binary.

+ `node index.js --only=posts`

 #### Server Flags